h1romas4/nts1mkii-rust-wave/README.md

 }
 ```

-Rust & lld ver: Does not work
+Rust & lld ver: Does not work (Is the code of the function that jumps from the Arm-mode .plt in the destination code in Thumb mode?)

 ```asm
 000005cc <.rel.plt>: